TYPO3-Headless/headless/README.md

   }
 }
 ```

+## Built in data processors
+We provide multiple data processorors for headless usage

+### FilesProcessor
+This processor should be used to process files (standard or media files).
+Also, it allows you to proccess images.
+### GalleryProcessor
+Should be used along with `FilesProcessor` (chained).
+Used for processing mutliple
+media files.
+### MenuProcessor
+Used for navigation.
+Works just like standard menu processor.
+### FlexFormProcessor
+Used for proecessing flexforms.
+### RootSitesProcessor
+Render your all headless sites configuration for your frontend application.

 ## Development
 Development for this extension is happening as part of the TYPO3 PWA initiative, see https://typo3.org/community/teams/typo3-development/initiatives/pwa/